mspass-team/mspass/docs/source/user_manual/schema_choices.rst

 application the standard `mspass` schema should be sufficient.
 It provides base functionality for source and receiver metadata.
 It also defines the `wf_miniseed` collection that is essential when the processing sequence uses miniseed data as the parent data.
-If that has issues for you look at the `data/yaml` directory for the mspass source code tree for alternatives you may find there.
+If the standard schema does not work for you, look at the `data/yaml` directory for the mspass source code tree for alternatives you may find there.
 If none of those work for you it is relatively easy to extend any of the existing schema files.
-See related sections in this User's Manual for guidance.
+See related sections in this User's Manual for guidance and the docstring for the class :py:class:`mspasspy.db.schema.DatabaseSchema` and :py:class:`mspasspy.db.schema.MetadataSchema`.